CardiacModelling/ionBench/docs/introduction.md

 ## Optimisation Algorithms
 There are a wide variety of optimisation algorithms used for ion channel models.
-We have implementations of optimisation algorithms from Pints, Scipy, and paper specific algorithms impleted for ***ionBench***.
+We have implementations of optimisation algorithms from Pints, Scipy, and paper specific algorithms implemented for ***ionBench***.
 All optimisers only require a benchmarker as an input, with hyperparameters and initial guesses being optional inputs (`benchmarker.sample()` is used if no initial guess is specified).

 Optimisers will automatically load parameter bounds from the benchmarker if they can be used in the algorithm.
 Each optimiser module has a `.run(bm=benchmarker)` method that runs the optimisation on a benchmarker.